24.70.010 General.

 - a.
 Is less than 2 feet in depth, or

 - b.
-Which does not create a cut slope greater than 5 feet in height and steeper than 1‑1/2 horizontal to 1 vertical.
+Does not create a cut slope greater than 5 feet in height and steeper than 1‑1/2 horizontal to 1 vertical.

-- 9. A fill less than 1 foot in depth, and placed on natural terrain with a slope flatter than 5 horizontal to 1 vertical, or less than 3 feet in depth, not intended to support structures, which does not obstruct a drainage course and which does not exceed 10 cubic yards on any one lot.
+- 9. A fill less than 1 foot in depth, and placed on natural terrain with a slope flatter than 5 horizontal to 1 vertical, or less than 3 feet in depth, not intended to support structures, that does not obstruct a drainage course and that does not exceed 10 cubic yards on any one lot.

-- C. Retaining Walls.
-A permit is required and shall be issued in accordance with Section 24.10.070 for all retaining walls over 4 feet (1219 mm) in height measured from the bottom of the footing to the top of the wall, and for retaining walls supporting a surcharge.
+- C. Retaining walls.
+A permit is required and will be issued in accordance with Section 24.10.070 for all retaining walls over 4 feet (1219 mm) in height measured from the bottom of the footing to the top of the wall, and for retaining walls supporting a surcharge.

-- D. Tree Removal.
-Removal of trees six-inches and larger in diameter shall be reviewed with the clearing or grading permits as part of the Tree Plan review pursuant to Title 11.
-When removing 5 or more trees on a site with an average slope of at least 20 percent, applicants shall provide a geotechnical engineering report that assesses the stability of the site after tree felling and root grubbing operations.
+- D. Tree removal.
+Removal of trees six inches and larger in diameter will be reviewed with the clearing or grading permits as part of the Tree Plan review pursuant to Title 11.
+When removing 5 or more trees on a site with an average slope of at least 20 percent, applicants must provide a geotechnical engineering report that assesses the stability of the site after tree felling and root grubbing operations.

-- E. Permits required under this Chapter shall be obtained before the commencement of any tree removal, root grubbing or soil disturbance takes place.
+- E. Permits required under this Chapter must be obtained before the commencement of any tree removal, root grubbing or soil disturbance takes place.

 24.70.030 Hazards.

-- The Director may determine that any clearing, grading, retaining wall, or geologic condition on private property has or may become a hazard to life and limb, or endanger property, or cause erosion, or adversely affect drainage or the safety, use or stability of a public way or drainage channel.
-Upon receipt of notice in writing from the Director, the owner shall mitigate the hazard and be in conformity with the requirements of this Title.
-The Director may require that plans and specifications and engineering reports be prepared in compliance with this Chapter.
+The City Administrator may determine that any clearing, grading, retaining wall, or geologic condition on private property has or may become a hazard to life and limb, or endanger property, or cause erosion, or adversely affect drainage or the safety, use or stability of a public way or drainage channel.
+Upon receipt of notice in writing from the City Administrator, the owner must mitigate the hazard and be in conformity with the requirements of this Title.
+The City Administrator may require that plans and specifications and engineering reports be prepared in compliance with this Chapter.

 24.70.040 Special Definitions.